akalinux/span-tools/README.md

 __Adding our data sets__

 The "Add" closure will manage the creation of our go routines and will return the ColumnId.
-We can use the return vale from the "Add" closure we created to denote the mapping of the ColumnId to the SetName.
+We can use the return value from the "Add" closure we created to denote the mapping of the ColumnId to the SetName.

 	// We will map our ColumnId to our Set Name